By Tasha Ratti

 What follows is some guidance about small changes you can implement in order to help you get through this period of quarantine, if you’re concerned your relationship with food and body isn’t at its best.

 You are in charge of what you consume on social media.
-Detox your feed of any fatphobic content and unfollow anyone who is adding to the pressures that this time needs to be used to lose weight.
-Be honest with yourself about the impact certain accounts have on you.
-In addition, ensure that you are exposing yourself to a diverse range of body types.
-Seeing different body types existing happily and comfortably is a fundamental aspect to acquiring a healthy body image.
+Detox your feed of any fatphobic content.
+Unfollow anyone who is adding to the pressures that this time needs to be used to lose weight.
+Be honest with yourself about the harmful influence certain social media accounts may have on you.
 Remove any content which has the potential to trigger negative comparison, or content which may cause you to feel your body is inadequate.
-This isn’t to say that everything you expose yourself to on social media has to be positive – accounts which remind us of our privileges and keep us informed are so important.
-However, be mindful of what you consume.
+In addition, ensure that your feed is filled with a variety of body shapes and sizes - this is a fundamental tool to acquiring a healthy, happy body image.
+Be mindful of what you're consuming daily.
 I recently came across a body positive online magazine The Unedit, which includes a remarkable advice column by @bodyposipanda

 CULTIVATE YOUR RELATIONSHIP WITH FOOD